PiTracLM/PiTrac/docs/getting-started/errata.md

   * Perform side-by-side testing with a good radar-based LM
 * Power Supply
   * The current retail-power-adapter strategy isn’t working well, and is probably much more expensive than it needs to be.
 We need a custom-ish power supply that can plug into wall-outlet AC and put out all the various voltages that are needed.
 Would be great if this power supply could put out the constant-current DC 12V needed for the strobe light as well.
-  * We need a power switch\!
+  * We need a power switch!
 And a switch for the external LED strip, too.
 * Enclosure
   * Easier-to-join enclosure halves.
 It’s hard to get to the bolts to tighten the halves together
   * The supports for the lower-power-side floor’s overlap joint are a pain to remove.
 Maybe print at a different angle?